DATA PROCESSING POLICY (The "Policy")

 (i) Ensure the security and confidentiality of Personal Data;

-(d) You must immediately, and in any case no later than twenty-four (24) hours, notify us at the following email addresses: [email protected] and [email protected] if you know, discover or reasonably believe that there has been a Data Security Breach;
+(d) You must immediately, and in any case no later than twenty-four (24) hours, notify us at the following email address: [email protected] if you know, discover or reasonably believe that there has been a Data Security Breach;

 (e) In the event of a Data Security Breach, and at your own cost, (1) investigate, correct, mitigate, remediate and otherwise handle the Data Security Breach, including without limitation, by identifying Personal Data affected by the Data Security Breach and taking sufficient steps to prevent the continuation and recurrence of the Data Security Breach; and (2) provide information and assistance reasonably needed to enable us to evaluate the Data Security Breach and, as applicable, to provide timely notices disclosing a Data Security Breach and to comply with any obligations (including but not limited to those imposed by applicable Data Privacy Legislation) to provide information on the Data Security Breach to relevant regulators, affected individuals and as otherwise required by applicable law; and